 A diploma program in accounting prepares graduates to become accounting and auditing clerks or bookkeepers.
-According to the U.S. Bureau of Labor Statistics (BLS), employment in this field is expected to fall by 8% from 2014-2024 (www.bls.gov).
-This average growth projection is attributed to economic growth, an emphasis on accountability for financial reporting and new regulations imposed by the government.
-The BLS reported the median annual earnings for bookkeepers and accounting clerks as $37,250, as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment in this field is expected to decrease by 4% from 2018-2028 (www.bls.gov).
+This projection is attributed to technological changes such as improved software that automates bookkeeping.
+The BLS reported the median annual earnings for bookkeepers and accounting clerks as $40,240, as of May 2018.

 Continuing Education Information